If in the "Frames" option, use the buttons at left to move

 minutes of each other with both being retracted at the last second.
 The

-gives the handle of the bidder and the time that each bid was placed,
+blocks the handle of the bidder but gives the time

-- Bait and Switch --
+Bait and Switch --

 A stamp is put up for sale with minimal description but a gorgeous scan